Steback/Little-Engine/README.md

 This project is an experimental game engine with Vulkan render.
 I use it for test ideas and new concepts about game engine development.

 ## Vulkan Game Engine Tutorial
-I start this project following the Brendan Galea's tutorials series [Vulkan Game Engine Tutorial](https://www.youtube.com/c/BrendanGalea/featured) that is a very well tutorial for learn Vulkan and Computer Graphics.
+I init this project following the Brendan Galea's tutorials series [Vulkan Game Engine Tutorial](https://www.youtube.com/c/BrendanGalea/featured) that is a very well tutorial for learn Vulkan and Computer Graphics.

 ## Third Party
 All the dependencies are installed with [Conan](https://conan.io/) package manager with the [conanfile.txt](conanfile.txt)